linux-integrity/ima-doc/ima-concepts.rst

 of executables and other system files at runtime.
 The hash value is used in multiple ways:

-* stored in a IMA measurement event log
+* stored in a IMA-Measurement event log
-* used for verifying signatures and hashes
+* used for verifying file signatures and hashes
 * stored in the system audit log

 The hash algorithm is defined by :ref:`config-ima-default-hash`, which